Easy Grilled Tandoori Chicken

 Once you’ve gathered your ingredients, we will use the following method:

-- Step 3 – Marinade your chicken.
+- Step 3 – Marinate your chicken.
 Add the chicken to the marinade and make sure it is completely coated on all sides.
 I keep the chicken in the same container I mixed the marinade in.
-Marinade the chicken for at least 30-45 minutes, but if you have time marinate it overnight.
+Marinaet the chicken for at least 30-45 minutes, but if you have time marinate it overnight.

 - Step 4 – Grill your chicken.
 Light your grill, and bring it to temperature.
 I like to cook this easy grilled Tandoori chicken between 400-450o degrees.
 The high heat in our Kamado-style grill really mimics the traditional Tandoor oven really well.
 Turn regularly to get dark grill marks on all sides of your chicken.
 Cook your chicken until it reaches an internal temperature of 165o.